Top 5 Benefits of Drinking Water

 Drinking water will regulate your body temperature, fuel your muscles, and give you more energy.
 It also helps to keep your muscles and joints limber, so you will not be as prone to cramps, sprains, or injuries while exercising.
 Another physical benefit of water is that it works to keep away headaches.
 (Dehydration can be a major cause of a headache!)

 Yes, it’s true — your mood can be affected by your water intake!
-Lack of sufficient water can cause fatigue, which can cause your mood to be altered.
+Lack of sufficient drinking water can cause fatigue, which can cause your mood to be altered.
 Many people look to caffeine to wake them up and get their days off to a good start, but simply hydrating with a few glasses of water can have an equally positive (and much healthier) effect on your mindset!

 Drinking water while you eat is not mandatory, but it is useful in breaking down food.
 It helps flush toxins from your intestines and aids in bowel movement.
-In addition, water is necessary to digest soluble fiber, which will reduce constipation.
+In addition, drinking water is necessary to digest soluble fiber, which will reduce constipation.